jcvernaleo/brewing/Seasick-Brewing.md

 world has always had an interest in being as self contained as possible combined with a very strong DIY ethic.
 The combination of these factors and a desire to leave life on land behind brings up the possibility of water-born brewing.
-This could be either ocean or lake based.
+This could be either ocean, lake, or even river based - depending on the brewers' needs and preference for opened or closed waterways.

 ## Possible Scales